A different approach to music education for homeschool families

 Developing Effective Practice Habits

-• simple, achievable daily practice expectations
+• clear, achievable daily expectations

 Learn More About My Teaching Approach